How to Create Symbolic Links in Ubuntu Linux

 Symbolic links act as pointers to files or directories rather than storing the actual data.
-Unlike hard links, which directly reference file data at the inode level, symlinks only reference the file path.
+Unlike hard links, which directly reference file data at the inode level (an inode is the filesystem record that tracks a file’s metadata), symlinks only reference the file path.
 If the original file is moved or deleted, the symlink becomes broken.

 Key Benefits of Using Symbolic Links

-The primary command used to create symbolic links in Ubuntu is ln.
-To ensure you create symbolic links rather than hard links, the -s option must be included with the command.
+The ln command creates symbolic links in Ubuntu.
+To ensure you create symbolic links rather than hard links, include the -s option with the command.

 Basic Syntax